 Netflix is the subscription service that is changing the way we consume traditional media.
 From series like Stranger Things, Narcos and Black Mirror Netflix have been able to become a titan of the media industry, with more than a hundred and fifty thousand members across the globe.

 With three simple subscription plans (basic, standard and premium) from $8 to $14, Netflix has been able to become a multi-billion dollar unicorn with more than a hundred fifty billion at the time of this writing.

-In this article, I'll break-down how its business models work by looking at its financial statements.
-The purpose is to dissect its business model by looking at the numbers.
+In this article, I’ll break-down how its business model works by looking at its financial statements.
+The purpose is to dissect the Netflix business model by looking at hard numbers.
 In no way, this is a recommendation on Netflix stock, neither investment advice.
-We'll use numbers to understand the logic behind the Netflix business model.
+We’ll use numbers to understand the logic behind the Netflix business model.

 - Netflix wasn’t an overnight success

 - How does Netflix business model work?
 A simple subscription will do

 What can we learn from Netflix business model?